dabonetn/Apple2Card-Dan-CR-Board-/README.md

 ![Apple2Card](Apple2Card/Apple2Card.png)

 ## Connectors
-* The **J1** connector is the ICSP connector for programming the ATMEGA32P.
+* The **J1** connector is the ICSP connector for programming the ATMEGA328P.
 * The **J2** and **J3** connector break out the bus pins of the Apple II.
 * The **J4** connect are the extra pins of the 82C55 broken out onto a connector.
 * The **J5** connector is for debugging.
 * The **J6** connector is for a Wiznet 5500 SPI ethernet controller (similar to Uthernet).

+## Jumpers
+* **JP1** is the ICSP power jumper.
+This needs to be closed for ICSP programming on the bench, to power the board when it is **not** plugged in an Apple II slot.
+Remove this jumper for ICSP programming when the board powered through an Apple II slot.
+This jumper doesn't matter for normal use.
+* **JP5** is a power jumper to separate the power-supply of the ATMEGA328P from the supply of the 82C55, EPROM and logic ICs. **JP5 must be closed for normal use.** It is only opened for certain tests on the bench - or when you attempt ICSP programming of the card while it is plugged in an Apple II, while the Apple II is switched off.
+* **JP2** is the bank switch jumper.
+It **always needs to be closed**.
+It can be hardwired/soldered closed.
+* **JP3**, **JP4**, **JP6**, **JP7**, **JP8**, **JP9**, **JP10** are the programming jumpers.
+If an EEPROM is used then these need to be closed during onboard programming (see EEPROM.SYSTEM below).
+However, **these jumpers must remain open for normal use**.

+## Optional Components
+You may not need to solder the following components:

+* Push button **SW1** is only really useful for developers.
+You do not need to add it otherwise.
+* Resistors **R27** and **R28** should only be soldered if you intend to connect an SD card extension cable to the **J6** header.
+Do **not** solder these otherwise, or if you want to connect a WIZnet Ethernet adapter.
+* Jumper **JP1** only matters to allow the card to be powered through an external ICSP programmer.
+It can be hardwired/soldered closed (unless you intend to connect an ICSP programmer while the card is installed in an Apple II slot).
+* Jumper **JP2** always needs to be closed.
+It can be hardwired/soldered closed.
+* Jumper **JP5** always needs to be closed for normal operation.
+You would only open it if you intend to connect an ICSP programmer when the card is installed inside the Apple II.
+Otherwise it can be hardwired/soldered closed.
+* Jumper **JP6** only makes sense when you use an EEPROM (28Cxx) memory.
+Otherwise, if you use an EPROM (27Cxx) you can omit this jumper.
+It should be open for normal use.
+* You can omit the pin headers for the **J4** extender - and for **J5**, if you do not intend to use the card for development/debugging.
+* Add a pin header to **J1** to allow the use of an external ICSP programmer to the card.
+* Add a pin header to **J6** to allow the extension of a WIZnet SPI network interface.

 # Programming the Devices

 ## EPROM/EEPROM
 For the memory device of the card an EPROM or EEPROM of 4K/8K/16K/32K can be used: a 27C32/27C64/27C128/27C256 EPROM or a 28C32/28C64/28C128/28C256 EEPROM.
 Only the first 512 bytes of that memory are used.
-Most of the code (including the boot/configuration program for the card) is stored in the Arduino flash memory - not in the EPROM - so the contents of this memory device are not expected to change often (while the ATMEGA chip's internfal flash will be subject to more frequent updates).
+Most of the code (including the boot/configuration program for the card) is stored in the Arduino flash memory - not in the EPROM - so the contents of this memory device are not expected to change often (while the ATMEGA chip's internal flash will be subject to more frequent updates).

+### EPROM Programmer
-The (E)EPROM needs to be programmed with this [eprom.bin](/eprom/bin/eprom.bin) file.
-It is a 512 byte file that can be burnt to the memory chip using a programmer (such as a TL866 plus II).
+The EPROM needs to be programmed with this [eprom.bin](/eprom/bin/eprom.bin) file.
+It is a 512 byte file that can be burned to the memory chip using a programmer (such as a MiniPro / TL866 plus II).
 Again, only the first 512 bytes are used.

+### Onboard Programming
-If an EEPROM is used, there is also a program called [EEPROM.SYSTEM](utilities/eeprom/bin/EEPROM.SYSTEM) which can program the EEPROM on the board.
+If a reprogrammable EEPROM (not EPROM) is used, there is also a program called [EEPROM.SYSTEM](utilities/eeprom/bin/EEPROM.SYSTEM) which can program the EEPROM on the board.
 Jumpers JP2, JP3, JP4, JP6, JP7, JP8, JP9, and JP10 need to be closed when programming the EEPROM with the EEPROM.SYSTEM program.

-**However, for normal use, jumpers JP3-JP10 must be open - while only JP2 must be closed** (you can hardwire/solder JP2 to be closed).
+**However, for normal use, jumpers JP3-JP10 must be open - while only JP2 must be closed** (JP2 can be hardwired/soldered closed).

 ## ATMEGA328P
 The code for the ATMEGA328P is the Apple2Arduino sketch in the [Apple2Arduino](Apple2Arduino/) directory.
-It can be uploaded using a programmer, however, preferably this [custom bootloader](Apple2Arduino/ArduinoBootloader_optiboot_atmega328p_DANII_16000000L.hex) should be installed to the ATMEGA.
+It can be built and uploaded using the Arduino environment.
+However, preferably this [custom bootloader](Apple2Arduino/ArduinoBootloader_optiboot_atmega328p_DANII_16000000L.hex) should be installed to the ATMEGA - which is also included in the full [Apple2Arduino.ino.with_bootloader.standard.hex](/Apple2Arduino/Apple2Arduino.ino.with_bootloader.standard.hex) hex file.
 Once the custom bootloader is installed, the Apple II is able to update the firmware of the ATMEGA (no more cables or ICSP programmers required).
-The fw update utility can even be used to program the initial firmware (or to recover a "brain dead" ATMEGA - when the custom bootloader was installed).
+The firmware update utility can even be used to program the initial firmware (or to recover a "brain dead" ATMEGA - when the custom bootloader was installed).
 See the latest ZIP in [releases](https://github.com/ThorstenBr/Apple2Card/releases) with a disk containing the Arduino firmware update utility for the Apple II.

 The recommended fuse settings for the ATMEGA328P are identical to the default settings of an Arduino Uno board: